 Q: Does yoga by donation mean that I don't have to leave a donation if I choose not to?

 A: Unfortunately, our landlord isn't down with this one :).
-We do require that some form of payment is made, which not only supports the business and teachers but also establishes a value for the service received and keeps the channels of giving and receiving open.
+We do require that a minimum $10 payment is made, which not only supports the business and teachers but also establishes a value for the service received and keeps the channels of giving and receiving open.

 Q: Should I leave my donation before or after class?